Percy Gray: A Painter in San Francisco

 Gray's first pieces, headland seascapes, were exhibited in 1907 at the Sketch Club.
 Gray “first rose to prominence” through the sketches he made for the Henry K. Thaw murder trial which were sensationally reproduced in all the Hearst newspapers.
 From 1907 to 1914 his exhibited works at the San Francisco Art Association were primarily scenes of Berkeley and Alameda oaks, marshes, eucalyptus groves, seascapes, and fields of California wildflowers.
 These subjects would become signatures of his work.
 Originally Gray's works were oils; however, he eventually developed an allergy to oil paints, and switched to using watercolors as his primary medium.
 From early on the critics marveled at his ability to infuse realistic depictions of nature with a mystical and poetic quality.
 He was clearly applying the precepts of his mentor William Merritt Chase in arranging light and color.
+One critic, evaluating Gray's use of material and watercolor technique, stated that "the watercolors that fall into Gray's somewhat Tonalist period, beginning after his return to the West Coast in 1906, mark a masterful level of achievement with brush and wash," citing his 1909 "Trees on a Hillside," which "has a liquid feel to its execution."

-In 1909 he moved his residence from Alameda, California across the bay to Burlingame, California, which is about twenty miles south of San Francisco, where he maintained a studio.
+In 1909 he moved his residence from Alameda, California, across the bay to Burlingame, California, which is about twenty miles south of San Francisco, where he maintained a studio.
 He lived with his widowed mother and siblings.
 For more than four decades he exhibited at museums and commercial galleries, some of which include the: Schussler Brothers Gallery of San Francisco (1909-1921); Rabjohn & Morcom Galleries of Oakland and San Francisco (1911-1920); Courvoisier Gallery of San Francisco (1911, 1931); Del Monte Art Gallery of Monterey (1907-1912, 1930); California Society of Etchers, San Francisco (1914); de Young Museum of San Francisco (1915-1916, 1925); Palace of Fine Arts in San Francisco (1916); St. Francis Hotel in San Francisco (1918, 1922); Stanford University, Palo Alto (1918, 1921); Print Rooms of San Francisco (1920-1921); Bohemian Club of San Francisco (1920-1949); Gump’s Galleries of San Francisco and Hawaii (1925-1926); Graves Gallery of San Francisco (1938-1939).

-At the 1915 Panama-Pacific International Exposition he won a bronze medal for his watercolor Out of the Desert, Oregon.
+At the 1915 Panama–Pacific International Exposition he won a bronze medal for his watercolor Out of the Desert, Oregon.
+In 1940 he was awarded a prize at the Golden Gate International Exposition.
 He traveled outside of California, including paintings expeditions to the Pacific Northwest and Arizona.